 - Zocor, FloLipid (simvastatin)

 - Mevacor, Altoprev (lovastatin)

 Statins works by blocking an enzyme in your body used to make cholesterol.
 These drugs work best when they are combined with a healthy diet low in saturated fat and salt, high in fruits and vegetables, plus 40 minutes of moderate-intensity exercise 3 to 4 times per week.

 Is Cholesterol Still An Important Target for Heart Health?

 Absolutely.
 Studies show that high cholesterol contributes to plaque building in the arteries that can lead to a heart attack or stroke.
-Although lipid guideline targets may change, blood tests that measure lipids such as LDL ("bad") and HDL ("good") cholesterol are still needed.
-That has not changed.
+Lipid guidelines are patient-specific based on your level of heart risk, and blood tests that measure lipids such as LDL ("bad") and HDL ("good") cholesterol are needed.

 - smoking status

 Generics Can Lower Cholesterol and Your Overall Healthcare Bill

 Most -- but not all -- statins like Lipitor are now available as cost-saving generics.